ansis-m/CodeWarsPlugin/README.md

 Further instructions on how to use the plugin can be found in the plugins "About" tab.

-Currently, <u> the plugin is still work in progress and is not </u> in the Intellij marketplace, however you can easily install it from the disk.
+Currently, <u> the plugin is still work in progress </u>.
+Plugin is available in the Intellij marketplace.
+In addition, you can easily install it from the disk.
 The whole process takes less than 2 minutes.
 Below are the installation instructions:

 1. clone the repo and open the plugin project in Intellij